whyboris/utilitarianism.net/content/objections-to-utilitarianism/cluelessness.md

 ## The Epistemic Objection to Consequentialism

-James Lenman’s [Consequentialism and Cluelessness](https://doi.org/10.1111/j.1088-4963.2000.00342.x) presents an influential _epistemic objection_ against [consequentialism](/types-of-utilitarianism#consequentialism) (and hence, by extension, utilitarianism).
-We may reconstruct the argument roughly as follows:
+James Lenman’s [Consequentialism and Cluelessness](https://doi.org/10.1111/j.1088-4963.2000.00342.x) presents an influential _epistemic objection_ against [consequentialism](/types-of-utilitarianism#consequentialism) (and hence, by extension, utilitarianism).[^0] We may reconstruct the argument roughly as follows:

 > P1.
 We have no idea what the long-term effects of any of our actions will be.
 >